 - Preheat oven to 350°.
 In a bowl, mix shortening, peanut butter and honey.
 Add eggs; mix well.
 Combine flour, sugar, baking soda, baking powder and salt; add to peanut butter mixture and mix well.

 - Roll into 1- to 1-1/2-in. balls and place on ungreased baking sheets.
 Flatten with a fork dipped in flour.
-Bake 8-10 minutes or until set.
+Bake until set, 8-10 minutes.
 Remove to wire racks to cool.

 Nutrition Facts2 each: 191 calories, 8g fat (2g saturated fat), 14mg cholesterol, 160mg sodium, 27g carbohydrate (16g sugars, 1g fiber), 4g protein.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 May 25, 2019

 Bruh.
 These cookies are incredible.
 It's like a DJ is in your mouth alternating between the PB and honey flavors at the perfect time to keep the party going.
 They are also incredibly soft and buttery creating a very inviting texture that keeps you coming back.
 Brought these to my job and received multiple compliments and marriage proposals.
 People were even trying to set up up arranged marriages in the future just to get a chance at entering my bloodline with my children.
 As long as you give your mix some TLC and mix it well I'm certain you will not be disappointed.